ibm-cloud-docs/vpc/about-contract.md

 #### LogDNA
 {: #hpcr_contract_logdna}

 The LogDNA is deprecated and will no longer be supported as of 30 March 2025.
-It will remain supported till March 2025 along with [IBM Cloud Logs](https://cloud.ibm.com/docs/cloud-logs?topic=cloud-logs-getting-started).
+It remains supported until March 2025 along with [IBM Cloud Logs](https://cloud.ibm.com/docs/cloud-logs?topic=cloud-logs-getting-started).
 {: deprecated}

 The minimum subsection that is required for this section is the logDNA subsection.
 For more information, see [Logging for {{site.data.keyword.hpvs}} for VPC](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc#log-analysis).